 Unsweetened cereal and milk; yogurt, fresh fruit and nuts; whole-wheat toast and peanut butter are all examples of a healthy protein-rich snack for your school-age athlete.

 Kids perform best in all aspects of life when they eat regularly.
-Try to provide a meal or snack every 3-4 hours, and avoid sending your athlete to practice on an empty stomach.
+Try to provide meals and snacks every 3-4 hours, and avoid sending your athlete to practice on an empty stomach.

 How do you make sure your athlete is getting enough nutrition?

-Check out my new sports nutrition program Eat Like a Champion!
+Or check out my book, Eat Like a Champion!